Table of Contents Show

 Is RV Boondocking Safe?

 Many assume you must stay in RV parks.
-And while this may be true for plenty of RVers, there are many other options.
-More and more RVers are boondocking, meaning they’re staying on lands without hookups, and often, these lands can be quite remote.
+And while this may be true for many RVers, there are many other options.
+More and more RVers are boondocking, meaning they’re staying on lands without hookups, and often, these lands can be pretty remote.

 Is this type of RVing safe?
 Yes.